 This blog was published in 2022 and updated on September 29th, 2023.

+Student engagement is a multi-faceted measurement of a student's attention, level of interaction, motivation, and interest shown when learning or being taught.
 It's essential in how institutions foster positive behaviors, increase achievements, and create a sense of belonging for all students.
 Student engagement is also a component of various federal funding opportunities, like the Student Support and Academic Enrichment Grants.

 In the webinar, Setting Students Up for Success, Ryan Vallow (Indiana University’s Lead Business Analyst) explains how to leverage technology to increase student engagement and make campus resources available in a user-friendly portal.